fbpx

 Step 4

 Use a dough scraper to release the dough from the bowl, then wet your fingertips, if need be, and begin to knead the dough on a counter surface until the dough feels softer and stretchier.
-Work quickly, as you do not want to touch the dough for longer than a second as it may become sticky.
+Work quickly, as you do not want to touch the dough for longer than a a few seconds as it may feel too sticky.
 You may also add a little olive oil to the dough or counter if the dough is too sticky to handle.

 Step 5

-Place dough back in bowl and allow to sit covered with a plate for another 15 minutes.
-Repeat this process of kneading and allowing to rest for 15 minutes several more times, if time allows.
-Then, cover with compostable cling wrap and a dish cloth and allow to ferment for 8-10 hours on the counter, until dough has doubled or tripled in size.
+Place dough back in bowl and allow to sit covered with a plate for another 15 to 30 minutes.
+Repeat this process of kneading and allowing to rest for 15 to 30 minutes several more times, if time allows.
+This helps to build the gluten, but is not mandatory.
+Then, cover with compostable cling wrap and a dish cloth and allow to ferment for 8-10 hours on the counter or in the oven with the light on (for warmth), until dough has puffed up and is pulling away from the bowl.
+You may also see some holes on top.
+You do not want the dough to over-ferment, which will look like it is wetter and no longer puffed up.

 Step 6

 Flour a surface lightly and remove fermented dough from the bowl with your dough scraper.
-Take edges of the dough and pull to the center until you have formed a round ball.
-Turn over and cup your hands around the dough, then drag towards you, bringing the seams together at the bottom of the round and creating tension.
-Do this several times by dragging towards you at different angles, creating tension at the bottom, until the round feels tighter and is holding the tension well with a round top.
+Lightly pull the dough into a small rectangle and then take each edge of the dough and fold to the center.
+Rotate the dough and do the folds 3-4 more times, then turn over and cup your hands around the back of the dough.
+Drag towards you, bringing the seams together at the bottom of the round and creating tension.
+Continue to rotate and pull dough towards you in a cupping motion until the dough is tight and holding tension with a round top.
+Flour your surface and place the round on top of the flour to allow to rest for 5 minutes.

 Step 7

-Flour a banneton proofing basket liberally.
+Meanwhile, liberally flour a banneton proofing basket.
 Turn the round upside down – seam side up – so the top of bread is on the bottom of the banneton.
 At this point, you can sew the seam together by pinching pieces together with your fingers until it’s tight and held together.
+The dough will stretch a little, but don’t worry if it breaks a little while you do this.
+You want to bring the round together in a tight round as much as you can.

 Step 8